 - a.
 Prepared at Bus Stop: - The school bus driver will not only stop if the rider is not-within visual contact of the approaching school bus. - b.
-Walking Distances: - Students may be required to walk up to one-half mile beyond their property line to a bus stop or to school. - The Ttransportation Director coordinator is authorized to waive these requirements in individual cases for demonstrable, specific safety concerns. - 2.
-School Van
+Pre-K and K students will not only be dropped off unless if a responsible caregiver is visible to the driver at the drop off location. - c.
+Walking Distances: - Pre-K and Kindergarten children will normally be picked up and dropped off at their homes. - Students in grades 1-4 may be required to walk up to 1/4 mile beyond their property line to a bus stop or to school. - Students in grades 5-8 may be required to walk up to 1/2 mile beyond their property line to a bus stop or to school. - The Ttransportation Director coordinator is authorized to waive these requirements in individual cases for demonstrable, specific safety concerns.

+2. School Van

-In some instances, the District may use a van for regular student transportation instead of a school bus due to road and safety concerns.
+In some instances, the district may use a van for regular student transportation instead of a school bus due to road and safety concerns.
 The Ttransportation Director coordinator will determine instances where this will occur and these exceptions will be approved by the Superintendent.
 Any van driver that is transporting students will need to have a bus driver license.